Cleric, script kiddie and fudanshi

 - Primarily Uses

-Tutorial topic: how to let the player have a variable amount of money at their disposal
+Tutorial topic: how to let the player customize their character (hence the title)

 - Having read the Beginner's Guide.
 I can't help you either otherwise.

 - First of all, we need to ask the player about their gender.
 Here's a possible set up:

 - Next is the player's choice.
 Since the we are considering only binary genders (he and she), the player has only two choices: switches are the perfect type of variable in these cases (just consider OFF = "Boy" and ON = "Girl").
 Also, we want the game to remember this piece of information for the entire duration on the game (you may need the player's gender anytime during the story), but still having a different copy of it for each save file (no every save file's character may have the same gender); because of that, we are going to use a global switch.
 I named it "Gender".
 Please note that while the second choice switches on the desired switch in my example, I haven't set up an action for the first one instead.
 While it apparently should switch OFF "Gender", all of the switches are automatically initialized at OFF at the start of the game.
 If you find this coding style too obscure or simply desire to use this scene more than once in your game, just switch it OFF manually at some point before "Show Choices".